ErKatz/octoprint_multi_printer_instructions/README.md

 The container needs to have device mapped for it to be avaible internally.
 The way linux mangages usb devices, they get allcoated their nubmer based on availability and connection order.
-That is basically a recipie for a muscial chair game, which is ok when you have one chair and one player (i.e. one rpi per printer) but not really when you try to manag multiple devices.
+That is basically a recipie for a muscial chair game, which is ok when you have one chair and one player (i.e. one rpi per printer) but not really when you try to manage multiple devices.

 If the servers are running and you disconnect the printers and reconnect them in a different order, the servers would use the original device number.
 This could be very problematic when each printer is different or has different filament with its specific settings.